-The Compensation Committee consists of Seth W. Brennan, Tench Coxe and Jeffrey A. Joerres.
+The Compensation Committee consists of Jeffrey A. Joerres (chairperson), Seth W. Brennan, and Tench Coxe.
 The Compensation Committee is comprised solely of independent directors under the NYSE listing standards and our Corporate Governance Guidelines.
 None of the members of the Compensation Committee have been an officer or employee of the Company.
 None of our executive officers serve on the board of directors or compensation committee of a company that has an executive officer that serves on our Board.